-(1) "Approved Course Provider" is any individual or organization who instructs a National Association of State Boating Law Administrators (NASBLA) approved boating safety course and who has been issued an approved-course provider number by the Marine Board.
+(1) "Approved Course Provider" is any individual or organization who instructs a National Association of State Boating Law Administrators (NASBLA) approved boating safety course and who has been approved by the Oregon State Marine Board.

 (2) "Boater Education Card" is the boating safety certificate required by ORS 830.086 and 830.094.
 This document, issued by the Marine Board, certifies that the person named on the card has established proof of competency and is authorized to operate a boat in Oregon under ORS 830.082 to 830.096.